phpmyadmin/phpmyadmin/doc/config.rst

     Whether to display a link to refresh a query in any SQL Query box.

+.. _web-dirs:

 Web server upload/save/import directories
 -----------------------------------------

+If PHP is running in safe mode, all directories must be owned by the same user as the owner of the phpMyAdmin scripts.

+If the directory where phpMyAdmin is installed is subject to an ``open_basedir`` restriction, you need to create a temporary directory in some directory accessible by the PHP interpreter.

+For security reasons, all directories should be outside the tree published by webserver.
+If you cannot avoid having this directory published by webserver, limit access to it either by web server configuration (for example using .htaccess or web.config files) or place at least an empty :file:`index.html` file there, so that directory listing is not possible.
+However as long as the directory is accessible by web server, attacker can guess filenames to download the files.

 .. config:option:: $cfg['UploadDir']